-- 10.3.1 CCS has the right to terminate the Framework Contract at any time without reason or liability by giving the Supplier at least 30 days' notice and if it's terminated Clause 10.5.2 to 10.5.7 applies. - 10.3.2 Each Buyer has the right to terminate their Call-Off Contract at any time without reason or liability by giving the Supplier not less than 90 days' written notice and if it's terminated Clause 10.5.2 to 10.5.7 applies.
+10.3.1 The Buyer has the right to terminate the Contract at any time without reason or liability by giving the Supplier at least 90 days' notice and if it's terminated Clause 10.5.2 to 10.5.7 applies.

-10.4 When CCS or the buyer can end a contract
+10.4 When the Buyer can end the Contract

-- 10.4.1 If any of the following events happen, the Relevant Authority has the right to immediately terminate its Contract by issuing a Termination Notice to the Supplier: - there's a Supplier Insolvency Event - there's a Contract Default that is not corrected in line with an accepted Rectification Plan - the Relevant Authority rejects a Rectification Plan or the Supplier does not provide it within 10 days of the request - there's any material Default of the Contract - there's any material Default of any Joint Controller Agreement relating to any Contract; - there's a Default of Clauses 2.10, 9, 14, 15, 27, 32 or Framework Schedule 9 (Cyber Essentials) (where applicable) relating to any Contract
+10.4.1 If any of the following events happen, the Buyer has the right to immediately terminate the Contract by issuing a Termination Notice to the Supplier:

-- there's a consistent repeated failure to meet the Performance Indicators in Framework Schedule 4 (Framework Management) - there's a Change of Control of the Supplier which isn't pre-approved by the Relevant Authority in writing - there's a Variation to a Contract which cannot be agreed using Clause 24 (Changing the contract) or resolved using Clause 34 (Resolving disputes) - if the Relevant Authority discovers that the Supplier was in one of the situations in 57 (1) or 57(2) of the Regulations at the time the Contract was awarded - the Court of Justice of the European Union uses Article 258 of the Treaty on the Functioning of the European Union (TFEU) to declare that the Contract should not have been awarded to the Supplier because of a serious breach of the TFEU or the Regulations - the Supplier or its Affiliates embarrass or bring CCS or the Buyer into disrepute or diminish the public trust in them - 10.4.2 CCS may terminate the Framework Contract if a Buyer terminates a Call-Off Contract for any of the reasons listed in Clause 10.4.1. - 10.4.3 If there is a Default, the Relevant Authority can, without limiting its other rights, request that the Supplier provide a Rectification Plan. - 10.4.4 When the Relevant Authority receives a requested Rectification Plan it can either: - reject the Rectification Plan or revised Rectification Plan, giving reasons - accept the Rectification Plan or revised Rectification Plan (without limiting its rights) and the Supplier must immediately start work on the actions in the Rectification Plan at its own cost, unless agreed otherwise by the Parties - 10.4.5 Where the Rectification Plan or revised Rectification Plan is rejected, the Relevant Authority: - must give reasonable grounds for its decision - may request that the Supplier provides a revised Rectification Plan within 5 Working Days - 10.4.6 If any of the events in 73 (1) (a) to (c) of the Regulations happen, the Relevant Authority has the right to immediately terminate the Contract and Clause 10.5.2 to 10.5.7 applies.
+- there's a Supplier Insolvency Event - there's a Default that is not corrected in line with an accepted Rectification Plan - the Buyer rejects a Rectification Plan or the Supplier does not provide it within 10 days of the request - there's any material Default of the Contract - there's any material Default of any Joint Controller Agreement relating to the Contract - there's a Default of Clauses 2.6, 9, 14, 15, 27, 32 or Schedule 19 (Cyber Essentials) (where applicable) relating to the Contract - there's a consistent repeated failure to meet the Service Levels in Schedule 10 (Service Levels) - there's a Change of Control of the Supplier which isn't pre-approved by the Buyer in writing - there's a Variation to the Contract which cannot be agreed using Clause 24 (Changing the contract) or resolved using Clause 34 (Resolving disputes) - The Buyer discovers that the Supplier was in one of the situations in 57 (1) or 57(2) of the Regulations at the time the Contract was awarded - the Court of Justice of the European Union uses Article 258 of the Treaty on the Functioning of the European Union (TFEU) to declare that the Contract should not have been awarded to the Supplier because of a serious breach of the TFEU or the Regulations - the Supplier or its Affiliates embarrass or bring the Buyer into disrepute or diminish the public trust in them

+10.4.2 If there is a Default, the Buyer can, without limiting its other rights, request that the Supplier provide a Rectification Plan.

+10.4.3 When the Buyer receives a requested Rectification Plan it can either:

+- reject the Rectification Plan or revised Rectification Plan, giving reasons - accept the Rectification Plan or revised Rectification Plan (without limiting its rights) and the Supplier must immediately start work on the actions in the

+Rectification Plan at its own cost, unless agreed otherwise by the Parties

+10.4.4 Where the Rectification Plan or revised Rectification Plan is rejected, the Buyer:

+- must give reasonable grounds for its decision - may request that the Supplier provides a revised Rectification Plan within 5 Working Days

+10.4.5 If any of the events in 73 (1) (a) to (c) of the Regulations happen, the Buyer has the right to immediately terminate the Contract and Clause 10.5.2 to 10.5.7 applies.